Meta Program Meaning

 Task or relationship

 A relationship orientation focuses on people and their feelings.
 The task is secondary to the relationship building.
 The task orientation focuses on the actual project and can often be abrupt with the people working with them.
-People tend to think of this as an either/or whereas one of the tasks needs to be relationship building.
+People tend to think of this as an either/or.
+It doesn’t have to be, one of the tasks needs to be relationship building.

-This filter is about time storage and the way you know the difference between the past, the present and the future.
+This filter is about time storage.
+How do you know the difference between the past, the present and the future?
+How do you know you have done something, or that something happened a long time ago rather than yesterday?

 Time filter – past, present, future, atemporal